Teacher burnout and how to avoid it

 of all staff say their organisation’s culture has a negative effect on their wellbeing

-For teachers this may include both emotional and physical exhaustion.
-Evidence of this may be frustration and irritability, mood swings, impaired concentration, chronic fatigue and insomnia as well as physical symptoms such as increased illness, palpitations, gastrointestinal pain, headaches and dizziness.
+Emotional and physical exhaustion is often the first visible sign.
+For teachers, this might include be frustration and irritability, mood swings, impaired concentration, chronic fatigue and insomnia as well as physical symptoms such as increased illness, palpitations, gastrointestinal pain, headaches and dizziness.

-For teachers this may develop through cynicism and pessimism towards teaching, students, colleagues or the school itself.
-The person with burnout may prefer to avoid contact and involvement with others, and experience a loss of enjoyment from the things that once brought pleasure.
+A burnt out teacher may begin to feel emotionally distanced from students, colleagues, or the profession itself.
+They may feel cynicism and pessimism towards teaching, students, colleagues or the school itself.
+Other signs of teaching burnout are cynicism and pessimism, avoid contact and involvement with others, and experience a loss of enjoyment from the things that once brought pleasure.

 “We need to look after ourselves and those we work with if we are to keep great teachers teaching.”